An A-Z Collection from Academic First Year Experiences and Faculty Development

 One of the most important steps in cultivating a course environment of academic integrity is by explicitly communicating your expectations for honesty.
 Include a section on your syllabus reminding students of the CSUN Student Conduct Code.
 Spell out the consequences you plan to impose if you find students acting without integrity.
 Consider stating your expectations for each major assignment throughout the semester (e.g., exams, papers, & group projects).
 Some faculty ask that students sign contracts or pledges.

-For more information (e.g., how to prevent dishonesty & how to respond when students do cheat) and to see sample syllabi, visit the Faculty Development Teaching Toolkit and/or this resource page from an Academic Honesty workshop (jointly sponsored by Academic First Year Experiences and Faculty Development in Oct.
-2015).
+For more information (e.g., how to prevent dishonesty & how to respond when students do cheat) and to see sample syllabi, visit the Faculty Development Teaching Toolkit.

 On your syllabus, tell your students how you plan to handle their absences: will you take away points after a certain number of absences?
 Or will you give participation points for students who are present?
 Put it in writing.